Last updated: 21 March 2016

-We have up to 40 working days from the date of formal acceptance to either approve or decline your MultiProof application.
+We have up to 40 working days from the date of formal acceptance to either issue or refuse your MultiProof application.
 We may be able to process a well prepared and comprehensive application in a shorter timeframe.

-We may need to contact you for further information or clarification on aspects of your application during the assessment process.
+We may need to contact you for further information on aspects of your application during the assessment process.

 If this is the case, we ‘stop the clock’ and not continue processing your application until we receive your additional information.
 When we receive the information, we will ‘restart the clock’ and continue assessing your application.

 When we have finished assessing your application, we will let you know our decision in writing.
 We will also include an invoice for any outstanding amount for processing your application.